Discovery and Scripps seek to tie up in $12 billion TV deal

 The buyout, which still needs approval from the shareholders of both companies, is targeted to close by early next year.

-Shares of Discovery Communications Inc., based in Silver Spring, Maryland, rose 2.6 percent before the market opened.
-Shares of Scripps Networks Interactive Inc., based in Knoxville, Tennessee, edged up slightly.
+Shares of Discovery Communications Inc. rose 2.6 percent before the market open, while shares of Scripps Networks Interactive Inc. edged up slightly.